JovemPedr0/CarShopControl/README.md

-# Controle de uma Concessionária
+# CarShop Control

-<br> Simple system CRUD for a car shop, who makes the registration for which veicule and your sell.</br>
+<br> Simple system CRUD for a carshop, who makes the registration for which veicule and your sell.</br>

 <br>
     <div align="center">